molambat/TestingIsForeplay/cypress/e2e/Homepage/README.md

 This document is my personal rundown of the tests I built for the LamboDrip homepage (https://lambodrip.com).
 It’s more than just a checklist—it’s a snapshot of how I make sure our site is fast, secure, accessible, and visually on point.
 Plus, it’s my way of showing off some QA magic!

-*Note: I plan to expand this document soon to include Navigation, Security, Accessibility, Homepage UI, and other tests.
-For now, enjoy the sections below and follow the Table of Contents to see what’s coming.*

 ---

 ## Table of Contents